Professional diving: Police diving

 Police divers are normally police officers who have been trained in the use of diving techniques to recover evidence and occasionally bodies from underwater.
 They may also be employed in searching shipping for contraband attached to the outside of hulls to avoid detection by internal searches.
 The equipment they use depends on operational requirements, but a requirement for communications with the surface team would necessitate the use of full-face masks with voice communication equipment, either with scuba or surface-supplied equipment.

 Public safety diving

-Public safety diving is the underwater work conducted by law enforcement, fire rescue, and search & rescue/recovery dive teams.
+Public safety diving is the underwater work conducted by law enforcement, fire rescue, and search and rescue or recovery dive teams.
 Public safety divers differ from recreational, scientific and commercial divers who can generally plan the date, time, and location of a dive, and dive only if the conditions are conducive to the task.
 Public safety divers respond to emergencies at whatever time and place they occur, and may be required to dive at times and in circumstances where conditions and regulations may exempt them from some of the health and safety requirements of other professional divers at times when it appears possible that a living person may be rescued.
 In the US, many public safety divers are volunteers, but career law enforcement or fire rescue personnel also often take on these additional responsibilities as part of their occupation.